 Weather in Indonesia in March

 Indonesia is situated right along the equator, so it's no surprise that the weather here is typically warm and humid year-round.
 March is no exception.
-However, March does happen to be in Indonesia's wet season, and you should anticipate frequent rain showers, often in the form of brief but intense downpours.
-Here's our in-depth guide to the weather in Indonesia in May, with tips from our local travel experts.
+However, March does fall within Indonesia's wet season, and you should anticipate frequent rain showers, often in the form of brief but intense downpours.
+Here's our in-depth guide to the weather in Indonesia in March, with tips from our local travel experts.

 Indonesia in March at a glance